Oppn must understand Modi's work, should think about 2029 polls not 2024: Javadekar | Politics

 - India

-He said after Modi became prime minister in 2014, the atmosphere in the country changed for good.

-The country got a prime minister who came up with different thinking and programmes, communicated directly with people and brought transparency in governance, the Bharatiya Janata Party (BJP) leader said.
+Javadekar advised the opposition not to worry about the 2024 Lok Sabha polls and instead think of the 2029 elections.

-The Rajya Sabha member was speaking at a function organized by the Thane city BJP here for the release of a book on Modi's 20 years in public office - 12 years as Chief Minister of Gujarat and eight years as PM.
+After Modi became prime minister in 2014, the atmosphere in the country changed for good, the Rajya Sabha member said on Monday at a function organised by the Thane city BJP for the release of a book on Modi's 20 years in public office - 12 years as Chief Minister of Gujarat and eight years as PM.

+The country got a prime minister who came up with different thinking and programmes, communicated directly with people and brought transparency in governance, Javadekar said.

-The former minister in the Modi cabinet said because of the PM's popularity, his party BJP now has 11 crore members, making it the largest political outfit in the world.
+Because of the PM's popularity, his party BJP now has 11 crore members, making it the largest political outfit in the world, he said.

-He said the work of the Modi goverment has touched every aspect of people's life.

-Javadekar said, ''11,000 unmanned Railway gates in the country have been staffed or alternative routes have been made available.
-Therefore, there had been no (major) accident at Railway gates in the last eight years.''
-Javadekar said pensioners have benefited immensely by the Centre's decision to digitize life certificate.
+The work of the Modi government has touched every aspect of people's life, the former minister in the Modi cabinet said.
+Javadekar further said, ''11,000 unmanned railway gates in the country have been staffed or alternative routes have been made available.
+Therefore, there had been no (major) accident at railway gates in the last eight years.''
+Pensioners have benefited immensely by the Centre's decision to digitise life certificate, he said.

 Due to this, many housewives have become BJP activists, Javadekar said.